PKU-Alignment/omnisafe/docs/source/index.rst

         Robust and Readable
         ^^^^^^^^^^^^^^^^^^^^
         Our code can play the role of both a tutorial and a tool.
-        If you still need to become familiar with algorithms' implementations in Safe RL, the highly readable code in OmniSafe can help you get started quickly.
+        If you want to become familiar with algorithms' implementations in Safe RL, the highly readable code in OmniSafe can help you get started quickly.
         You can see how each algorithm performs.
-        If you want to build your algorithms, OmniSafe's highly robust code can also be an excellent tool!
+        If you want to build your algorithms, OmniSafe's highly inherited code can also be an excellent tool!

     .. grid-item-card::
         :class-item: sd-font-weight-bold